Why you should offer a free email course + tips and tools

 Doing so cannot only make your emails stand out but can also make them more interesting and educational to your readers.

-Likewise, the Introducing Lightroom Class Free Email Course included screenshots of relevant material in their lesson email.
+Let’s consider Introducing Lightroom Class Free Email Course as an example.
+It includes screenshots of relevant material in their lesson email.

 Just tread with caution.
 Unless you’re going for a Buzzfeed-like vibe for your branding, overdoing it on the GIFs can quickly derail the seriousness of your topic.
 A little spice is good -- too much, on the other hand, will offend a lot of palettes.